kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ### Create a StorageClass

-KKP uses a custom storage class for the volumes created for user clusters.
+KKP uses a custom storage class for the volumes created for User Clusters.
 This class, `kubermatic-fast`, needs to be created before the installation can succeed and is required to use SSDs or a comparable storage layer.
-The etcd clusters for every user cluster will store their data in this StorageClass and etcd is highly sensitive to slow disk I/O.
+The etcd clusters for every User Cluster will store their data in this StorageClass and etcd is highly sensitive to slow disk I/O.

 The installer can automatically create an SSD-based StorageClass for a subset of cloud providers.
 It can also